BPH stands for Benign Prostatic Hyperplasia, a common condition.

 Prostatic Urethral Lift (PUL)

-The most common side effects are mild to moderate and include pain or burning with urination, blood in the urine, pelvic pain, urgent need o urinate and/or the inability to control the urge.
+The most common side effects are mild to moderate and include pain or burning with urination, blood in the urine, pelvic pain, urgent need to urinate and/or the inability to control the urge.

 Steam Therapy